argilla-io/awesome-argilla-datasets/sharegpt/README.md

 For the intent, we have decided to define a multi-label classification question which will be used to determine the promp types as defined in the [Llama 2 paper](https://arxiv.org/abs/2307.09288).
 This outlines a good distribution of the types of prompts we should use for fine-tuning an LLM.

-- Generation:
+- Generation: A statement that indicates the need for open generation.
-- Rewrite: The prompt is a sentence that is rewritten by the model.
+- Rewrite: A statement that is rewritten by the model.
-- Extract: The prompt is a sentence that is extracted from the input in the prompt.
+- Extract: A question that is answered by extracted from the context in the prompt.
-- Closed QA: The prompt is a question that is answered by the model.
+- Closed QA: A question that is answered by the model based on the context.
-- Open QA
-- Classification
-- Summarization
-- Brainstorming
-- Chat
-- Other
-- Extract
-- Code
+- Open QA: A question that is answered by the model without any context.
+- Classification: A statement that is classified by the model.
+- Summarization: A summary of the context.
+- Brainstorming: A list of ideas or concepts.
+- Chat: A chat between two people.
+- Code: A statement about code or programming.
+- Other: A prompt that does not fit into any of the above categories.

 For the Toxicity, we decided to use the [Guardrailing Mistral](https://docs.mistral.ai/usage/guardrailing) proposal as a reference.
 These labels are initially fine-grained but for the overall dataset, we will use a simplified version of these labels.
 As proposed by the Mistral team.